thoughtbot/dns/book/chapters/securing-your-website/be-prepared.md

 One thing you'll notice when shopping around is paid certificates are often much more expensive than domain names.
 For example, the certificate for donkeyrentals.com cost $230.85 for three years, or $76.95 per year.
 The domain cost $13.17 for one year.
 Security can be expensive.

 That said, there are free alternatives like Let's Encrypt if you only need a DV certificate.
 "How is Let's Encrypt free?"
 I hear you asking.
 Well, they are funded by [a bunch of tech companies](https://letsencrypt.org/sponsors/) to promote the adoption of digital certificates.
-I'm not head-over-heels for Let's Encrypt yet because they're a bit too new for my taste.
-Their public beta started in December 2015 (I'm writing this chapter in early 2016), so I'd like to give them some time to prove themselves before I support them whole-heartedly, although from what I've seen so far, the service is very promising.
+Let's Encrypt overall looks really great and I've heard many system administrators praise it.
+Check it out if you're looking for a free option.

+For this chapter we're going to be looking at more traditional certificates that are purchased and installed manually.

 ### OpenSSL